leandroroser/hyde/_posts/2016-05-02-Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

 ```

 If you got problems to install the grub, you can download a version in https://launchpad.net/ubuntu/xenial/amd64/grub-efi-ia32-bin/2.02~beta2-36ubuntu3
-  Click on the downloaded file and install (or via sudo dpkg -i PATH_TO_THE_FILE), and then type "sudo update-grub" and enter.
+Click on the downloaded file and install (or via sudo dpkg -i PATH_TO_THE_FILE), and then type "sudo update-grub" and hit enter.

 ## Installing the wifi driver

 ```{bash}